awsdocs/amazon-eventbridge-user-guide/doc_source/eb-service-event.md

 All events that are delivered by CloudTrail have `AWS API Call via CloudTrail` as the value for `detail-type`\.

+When using CloudTrail with Amazon S3, you need to configure CloudTrail to log data events\.
+For more information, see [Enabling CloudTrail event logging for S3 buckets and objects ](https://docs.aws.amazon.com/AmazonS3/latest/dev/enable-cloudtrail-logging-for-s3.html)\.

 Some occurrences in AWS services can be reported to EventBridge both by the service itself and by CloudTrail\.
 For example, an Amazon EC2 API call that starts or stops an instance generates EventBridge events as well as events through CloudTrail\.

 **Important**